 Requesting a review of our decision

 You have the right to ask for a review within 28 days of our decision and won’t normally be allowed after this time unless there are extenuating reasons why you couldn’t submit your request on time.

 We will consider the facts of your application and representations made as they stand at the time of the review decision.

 We have 40 days to make a new decision or uphold the decision we originally made, and give you our reasons.
 After this time you will not be able to ask for a review of the same decision, which will be our final decision.

-Until you are rehoused or application is withdrawn or cancelled you must inform us immediately of any change of circumstances, for example:
+Until you are rehoused or your application is withdrawn or cancelled, you must inform us immediately of changes to your circumstances.